 You won’t find banana pancakes and omelettes here, you’ll find good Vietnamese food and it’s delicious at any time of day, the perfect way to get warmed up for some food shopping.

 Vietnamese Street Food and Hoi An Specialities

-A full post on Hoi An’s food specialities and Vietnamese street food in general is begging to be written, but dishes to enjoy include:
+A full post on Hoi An’s food specialities and Vietnamese street food in general is here, but dishes to enjoy include:

 - White rose, delicate rice dumplings with a single piece of prawn, steamed.

 - Cau Lau, noodles with greens and pork, no soup (Cau Lao has fascinating origins and can only be made with water from the Ba Le Well in Hoi An)